-Bodyweight training also called bodyweight exercise, is a form of strength training used to develop muscular strength and endurance, where the only resistance applied is by the weight of the practitioner’s own body.
-Bodyweight exercises may involve minimal equipment or none.
+Bodyweight training is a form of strength training used to develop muscular strength and endurance, where the only resistance applied is the own body mass.
+Calisthenics essentially derives from gymnastics.

 Worldwide, bodyweight training goes under the name of calisthenics.
 According to Wikipedia: